verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 tags: [javascript, IntersectionObserver, timeout, lazy loading]
 ---

 What would you do if they asked you to load a DOM element only if it **stays inside the viewport for a given time**?
-You would use [vanilla-lazyload](https://github.com/verlok/lazyload), wouldn't you? 😉

-This is exactly what a couple of GitHub users asked me to develop as new feature of LazyLoad, to **avoid loading elements which users skipped** by **scrolling fast beyond them**.
+You would use [vanilla-lazyload](https://github.com/verlok/lazyload), wouldn't you? 😉 This is exactly the GitHub community asked as new feature of LazyLoad, to **avoid loading elements which users skipped** by **scrolling fast beyond them**.
 In this post, I'd like to share the solution with you.

 There are a couple of ways of doing this.
 The first one is checking the element's posistion over time, the second one leverages `IntersectionObserver`.